isomerpages/singhealth-ermcs/_abstract/ELIGIBILITY REQUIREMENTS.md

 * The abstracts should be based on Enterprise Risk Management-related research / innovation / work / process completed between 2021 to 2022.

 * Authors consent to have their abstracts published on the ERMCS website upon acceptance.
-Formal notification will be required for authors who is unwilling to publish their abstracts.
+Formal notification will be required for authors who are unwilling to publish their abstracts.